osquery/osquery/README.md

   WHERE listening_ports.address = '0.0.0.0';
 ```

-Find every OS X LaunchDaemon that launches an executable and keeps it running:
+Find every macOS LaunchDaemon that launches an executable and keeps it running:
 ```sql
 SELECT name, program || program_arguments AS executable FROM launchd